senchalabs/philogl/docs/o3d.md

 ### Examples:

-Make the pyramid model return a `Uint16Array` of the vertices array.
+Make the pyramid model return a `Uint16Array` of the indices array.

 {% highlight js %}
   pyramid.toUint16Array('indices'); //returns the Uint16Array of the indices array.